3rdWebCreator/jekyll-mundana-forestry/_posts/2021-09-14-you-ve-got-to-have-four.md

 image: "/assets/images/10.jpg"

 ---
 It's a whole thing.
 You have to have four posts or it won't look right.
+Now let's do a link to https://www.youtube.com.